GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

   * Regular updates to interested parties provided
   * StatusPage updated as status changes
 * Scribe (SC)
-  * Ensure a full record is being maintained in Slack
+  * Ensure a timeline of significant events is recorder in the #login-situation Slack channel
+  * Relay information to help someone NOT in the war room who wants to understand the incident

 Upon remediation:
 * Signaled end of incident in #login-situation once remediated